 Thai, on the other hand, uses honorifics.
 But not as much as Korean.

 The following suffixes don't have English equivalents.
 The closest meaning would be using Mr or Ms/Mrs when speaking to someone in most situations.

-On a day-to-day basis, the primary honorifics that learners will use will be khun (คุณ) and krap/ka (ครับ/ค่ะ).
+On a day-to-day basis, the primary honorifics that Thai language learners will use are «khun» (คุณ) and «krap/ka» (ครับ/ค่ะ).

 It changes when talking to or about the royal family or monks.
 Thai people hold these two categories of people in very high regard in Thailand.

 Let’s look at the example of the word «eat».

 This gives a small sample of the Thai honorific system.
 However, these are used when speaking about monks and the royal family - not daily with strangers like in Korean.

 The Korean language is harder than Thai in terms of mastering levels of polite speech and honorifics.